Data Protection Policy

 - Maintain a register of compliance failures,

-- Notify the ICO of any compliance failures that are material either in their own right or as part of a pattern of failures.
+- Notify the ICO ideally within 24 hours, but within an absolute maximum of 72 hours, of any compliance failures that are a material breach either in their own right or as part of a pattern of failures.

 Everyone throughout the company must observe and abide by this policy.
 The DPO will monitor and review the policy periodically to ensure compliance.

 We take compliance with this policy very seriously.
 Failure to comply puts both individuals and the organisation at risk.

 The importance of this policy means that failure to comply with any requirement may lead to disciplinary action under our procedures, which may result in dismissal.